 The Valley of the Moon, on the other hand, is widely agreed to be the other must-do attraction in Atacama.
 It is located at a different part of the Atacama desert than the altiplanic lagoons.
 East and south of San Pedro is a region of dry, rocky, dusty landscape that really does look like the surface of the moon.
 The landscape is so alien that space scientists literally test their Mars rovers here!

-- Valley of the Moon Tour
+- The typical half-day tour to the Valley of the Moon

 - Carbon offset information to Atacama Desert, Chile

-Valley of the Moon Tour
+The typical half-day tour to the Valley of the Moon

-Trek through Cueva de Sal
+Trekking through Cueva de Sal